k-xvin/kxvin/src/content/notes/Liber Indigo.md

 * https://www.justinckirkwood.net/spectral-cross

 # Conclusion: Wrath and Clarity
-* "wrath and clarity"
+* "Wrath and Clarity"
-	* maybe Kirkwood is emphasizing a sort of "vicious levelheadedness" to which one should approach art and the world
+	* Kirkwood is emphasizing a sort of "vicious levelheadedness" to which one should approach art and the world
-	* the ferocity and energy of wrath in conjunction with the vision and calmness of clarity.
+	* The ferocity and energy of wrath in conjunction with the vision and calmness of clarity.
 With all of those elements combined, we can aim for change in this world
 * Not only is there so much more to human-computer interfaces, there is so much more to human-world interfaces!
-	* Our perception of reality is really just our human interface to reality
-	* Much like how the WIMP desktop is a human interface to the operating system of the computer
+	* Much like how the classic WIMP desktop interface obscures the underlying operations of the OS, the human interface obscures the operating system of reality
+* Remember that "intention", "meaning", "synchronicity" are still just frameworks/interfaces for magical thought.
+It's the map, not the territory.
+* Marshall McLuhan's *The Medium is the Message: An Inventory of Effects*
+* Art is the act of pulling an image from the mind and placing it into the world.
+Through art, we can scratch at our divine power of creation.
-	* the implication here is that there are so many more modalities and perspectives to interact and view things, from computers to reality itself!!
+* There are so so many more modalities and perspectives to interact and view things, from computers to reality itself!!
+So don't lock yourself into one modality, whatever the situation/context is.
 # Afterword: Keys Blue Keys
+It's a nice poem by Kirkwood that shows how language/poetry can be used to evoke numinosity.
+I think it's meant to capture Kirkwood's experience with magic in a linguistic format.
+It reminds me of Lewis Carroll's poems (like *Jabberwocky*).
 # Notes on the accompanying videos
 * [Metaphysical Prisoners of the Desktop](https://youtu.be/pGpBQgZ5IsI?si=SbuUAwHoiXew-_H6)
 * [The Background Hum of Default Reality](https://youtu.be/5Vsy3r7cqKc?si=XCMbz0jKIKLbDt32)